 In this guide, we’ll cover the basics of forming a corporation for a consultant business, including what a corporation is, its benefits and drawbacks, and an alternative.

-A corporation, sometimes called a profit corporation or business corporation, is a popular business entity structure in the United States and abroad.
+A corporation definition, sometimes called a profit corporation or business corporation, is a popular business entity structure in the United States and abroad.
 A corporation is owned by shareholders and governed by a board of directors.
 Many corporations appoint a CEO, president, and other officers to handle the day-to-day management of the business, too.

 Start a corporation today!

 Corporations are the only business type that can sell shares of stock to raise capital.
 With that privilege comes a lot of corporate formalities, including holding shareholder meetings, creating bylaws, and more.
+More on bylaws definition.

 One of the luxuries of operating as a consultant is that you have options.
 You can choose to stay an independent contractor, operating as a sole proprietorship.
 But you also have the option to create a registered business, including incorporating.
 Many consultants actually find the benefits of a corporation to be well worth the extra effort to create one.
+More on the independent contractor definition.

 Let’s look at those benefits.

-In our opinion, the single biggest benefit to creating a corporation for your independent consultant work is personal liability protection.
+In our opinion, the single biggest benefit to creating a corporation for your independent consultant work is limited personal liability definition.
 Operating without registering with your Secretary of State — as a sole proprietorship — is perfectly legal as long as you have any required licenses.
 But from a legal standpoint, you and your business will be the same legal entity.
 If your business is sued or defaults on a loan, your personal assets can be seized to pay the debt.

 When you operate as a sole proprietor, it’s recommended to keep your personal finances separate from your business ones.
 It can be tricky to manage that if you’re operating from a single bank account.
 But as a corporation, having separate accounts is actually a legal requirement.
-Not separating your business accounts can compromise your corporate veil
+Not separating your business accounts can compromise your corporate veil.

 Thankfully, forming a corporation necessitates getting an employer identification number (EIN), which in turn allows you to get a separate business bank account (most banks require an EIN for opening a business bank account).

 You might be wondering, “How on earth can a corporation save me money on taxes — aren’t they subject to double taxation for their business income?”
 And you’re correct; corporations do pay taxes on two levels: once at the corporate level (under the corporate tax rate) and again on the individual level (at personal tax rates).
-But in some cases, being taxed as a C corporation, or better yet, an S corporation, can actually save you money on self-employment taxes.
+But in some cases, being taxed as a What is a C corporation?, or better yet, an S corporation, can actually save you money on self-employment taxes.
 It also allows you to qualify for certain tax deductions.

 Note: taxes can be extremely complicated.
 A tax benefit for one business might increase the taxable income for another.
 If you’re curious whether being taxed as a corporation would save you money, we highly recommend consulting with a licensed tax professional.